U-boat-successes against aircraft

 Aircraft attack, aircraft shot down:

-The B-24 Liberator pilot, Flying Officer Lloyd Trigg RNZAF, who sank U-468 but perished with his entire crew in doing so, was awarded the Victoria Cross based solely on the testimony of officers from the U-boat, including its commander Oblt Klemens Schamong.
+The Liberator pilot, F/O Lloyd Trigg RNZAF, who sank U-468 but perished with his entire crew in doing so, was awarded the Victoria Cross based solely on the testimony of officers from the U-boat, including the commander, Oblt Klemens Schamong.
 This was the only instance in the war of a statement from the enemy resulting in the award of such a high decoration.
 F/O Trigg pressed home his attack even though his aircraft was on fire and flying extremely low, an example of extraordinary bravery.

 |U-480||13 Jun 1944||Aircraft attack, aircraft shot down:|